 When you click on devices, it shows you a list of devices:

-Notice that you can’t turn on or off the WiFi for any devices from here, nor can you see if they if it is on or off.
+Notice that you can’t turn on or off the WiFi for any devices from here, nor can you see if they are on or off.
 If you click on one of the devices, it will take you a device settings page that looks like this:

 You can’t turn the WiFi off for them here either.
-The second section of the app if for “Family Wi-Fi”.
-The first time you land on this page it only shows you a bunch of useless things at the top.
+The second section of the app is for “Family Wi-Fi”.
+The first time you land on this page, it only shows you a bunch of useless things at the top.
 This is a screenshot of my page after setting things up:

 When you first click “Family -Wi-Fi”, you can get to a list of devices.
 This is my screen after setting up some “labels”.
 Labels are basically how you group a bunch of devices together and you need to click that little green circle to create them.
 You can also setup Schedules from here.
 So far so good.
 After this is where things start to fall apart quickly:

 Here is the list of devices.
 The paused devices show up first.
 However you have no idea which label these devices belong to, what schedules paused them or anything other than if they are paused or not.
 I’m not sure why this convenient pause button needs us to come to Family WiFi either.
 Why is this not an option in the list of that we saw before in the non-family section?

 Now let’s try and pause another device.
 I clicked pause on the DESKTOP device:

 In a few seconds that device gets paused and added to the list of paused devices: